CarmiF/C2/README.md

 ## Setup Instructions

-1. Ensure Python 3.10 or newer is installed.
+- Ensure Python 3.10 or newer is installed.-
-2. Clone the repository into a new, dedicated folder.
+- Clone the repository into a new, dedicated folder.
-3. Navigate into the newly cloned repository folder

 ## Instructions for Running the Server and Client

+- Navigate into the newly cloned repository folder
-Move one level up to the directory that contains the repository folder.
+- Move one level up to the directory that contains the repository folder.

 ### Run the server
 Open a terminal and run: